 In this guide we'll go over the following information:

 - What causes tooth decay?

 - How to get rid of a cavity

 - How to prevent rotten teeth

 We'll also go over how tooth decay leads to cavities and rotten teeth and ways to stop the infection developing this far.

-The condition is worryingly common in children too, so we've included some information on how to recognise the signs, what to do if your child has a cavity, and how to prevent further damage to their teeth.
+Children with rotten teeth are also a growing concern, so we've included some information on how to recognize the signs or rotten teeth, what to do if your child has a cavity, and how to prevent further teeth rotting.

 Table of contents

 The enamel, is a strong substance on the outer surface of your tooth, which your body can replenish over time.
 But once the build-up of bacteria reaches a certain point, your body can't keep up and your tooth enamel starts to decay.
 The medical term for enamel decay and decaying teeth is dental caries, although it's commonly referred to as rotten teeth.